As well as the Snowhotel, there are also cosy cabins to sleep in here, so ideal for a two or three night stay

 Snowshoeing is the perfect way to discover the breathtaking Arctic scenery of Northern Norway.
 Make your way through snow-covered forests as you keep your eyes peeled for the resident wildlife and take in the stunning views across the Lyngen Fjord.

-The Snowhotel is located just outside the harbor town of Kirkenes.
+The Snowhotel is located just outside the harbour town of Kirkenes.